OctopusDeploy/blog/blog/2022-03/mapping-manual-deployments/index.md

   - Product
 ---

-While Octopus Deploy makes complex deployment automation easy, you might have a scenario where you are still running a manual deployment.
-We have talked to customers with a legacy application that needs some special steps during the release process, or who have esoteric technology that makes it hard to work out where to start the automation journey.
+While Octopus Deploy makes complex deployment automation easy, you may have a scenario where you are still running a manual deployment.
+We have talked to customers with legacy applications that need special steps during the release process, or who have esoteric technology that makes it hard to work out where to start the automation journey.

-In this post, you'll find out how you can model your manual deployments using manual intervention steps and the benefits this will bring to your release process.
+In this post, you'll find out how you can model your manual deployments using manual intervention steps and the benefits this brings to your release process.

 If you are new to Octopus, you might find this a useful way to advance from your current deployment process to full automation.
-Existing customers may find that this technique allows them to bring to their manual releases all the benefits of approvals and tracking that they get with automated deployments.
+Existing customers may find that this technique allows them to bring familiar benefits they already get from automated deployments to a manual release.

 ## Benefits of using Octopus for manual deployments

+There are many benefits to be gained from using Octopus for manual deployments.
+These go beyond the benfits you might get from a task management application.
+You will be able to:

 - Use lifecycles to track deployments across multiple environments
+- Provide instructions for completing each step
 - Ensure each step is completed by an authorised team member
 - Improve the reliability and traceability of deployments
 - Satisfy audit requirements with less effort

+You might also be able to automate some steps in an otherwise manual deployment to obtain further benefits.

+## Modelling your manual deployments

+You will need to complete four steps to model your manual deployments:

+1. Create a checklist
+1. Model your teams
+1. Define a lifecyle
+1. Turn your checklist into a deployment process

+The first step is a paper exercise that helps to design the process that you will use later.
+The other steps are done in Octopus to model your deployment according to the steps you discover in the design stage.

-## Creating a checklist
+### Create a checklist

-When you have a manual release process, there is usually a document or checklist that explains the steps required to install the software along with who can perform each step.
+When you have a manual release process, there is usually a document or checklist that describes the steps required to install the software.
+This might also include details of who can perform each step.
 Before you re-create this in Octopus, it is worth spending some time refining the stages to agree who does what, in which order.

-If your document is lengthy, you might find you can divide it with headings that will give you a natural task list.
+If your document is lengthy, you might find you can divide it with headings that can be converted into a natural task list.

-You should end up with something like the following checklist:
+You should end up with something similar to the following checklist:

 | Step   | Title                                                        | Who  |
 |--------|--------------------------------------------------------------|------|